-As we do most years, Memria will be attending the summit of the AASLH, the American Association for State and Local History.
-The theme of the conference this year is "I, Too, Am America," inspired by the poem of the same name by Langston Hughes.
+The theme of the 2023 summit of the AASLH, the American Association for State and Local History, is "I, Too, Am America," inspired by the poem of the same name by Langston Hughes.
 Every year, the conference offers workshops, interactive sessions, and networking around a common theme.
 Historical archives and societies around the US gather to develop a common understanding of those themes, the better to forward their missions to serve communities by connecting people to their past and present to make meaning.
 This year's theme anticipates the United States Semiquincentennial in 2026.
 The goal is to reimagine American identity as we commemorate the nation's 250th birthday.
 This theme is especially resonant to us here at Memria.

 What is now the United States of America has been home to many unique cultures, histories, and identities.
 Its ideal, though we tend to fall short of it, is to include all people seeking opportunity in life, irrespective of their legal standing, demographics, or personal beliefs.
 The phrase "I, Too, Am America" encapsulates the inclusive aspiration of America, which extends beyond gender identity, age, income, color, ethnicity, region, education, or documentation, and encompasses everyone who lives, works, and contributes to American society.
 This bold statement challenges us to reflect on our past, present, and future interpretations of American history, and underscores the vital role that archives and local history societies play in preserving and promoting a more inclusive definition of American identity.